Plots

 Sustainable agriculture ensures long-term value development

-Summary of the Key Influencing Factors
+Summary of Key Influencing Factors

 Future Prospects and Challenges